yrahul3910/omnibus-predictive-model/LOG.md

 **Nov 19 2018**: Clustered points for the subset of the data, and did the analysis above with a little more detail, tracking every point in both clustering algorithms.

 **Nov 20 2018**: Started writing the paper.
 Completed half of the Method section.
 Continued this on Nov 21 2018.

+**Nov 26 2018**: Checked whether v9-v21 and v24 have the same distributions using the KS test.
+All p-values were below 0.05, so none of these have the same distribution.
+Also ran clustering algorithms on z-standardized and min-max scaled data.
+DBSCAN produced pretty bad results (though this was rather predictable), but MeanShift produced interesting results.